HL7/davinci-ra/input/pagecontent/cc-remark.md

 If a Provider, the Provider's EMR, or a Risk Adjustment Coder working on their behalf adds a remark to the Risk Adjustment Coding Gap Report, the [Condition Category Remark] can be added to the Report with the [PATCH](https://www.hl7.org/fhir/http.html#patch) process or the entire MeasureReport with the added [Condition Category Remark] extension(s) can be POSTed to the Provider's system.

-<span class="bg-success" markdown="1">The third option is to use the [$submit-remark-data](OperationDefinition-submit-remark-data.html) operation to submit Risk Adjustment Coding Gap Report(s) with Condition Category Remark(s), and any referenced resources if applicable, as a Bundle. </span><!-- new-content -->
+The third option is to use the [$submit-remark-data](OperationDefinition-submit-remark-data.html) operation to submit Risk Adjustment Coding Gap Report(s) with Condition Category Remark(s), and any referenced resources if applicable, as a Bundle.

 {% include img-portrait.html img="report-cc-remark-overview-provider.png" caption="Figure 2.5-2 Provider Add Remark to Condition Category Overview"%}